 - Fund the CD: When the account is created, you will need to fund it with the desired amount.
 Most banks offer the ability to fund an account online, by phone, or by mailing a check.

 CDs can be worth it for individuals who are looking for safe storage of funds that are not needed for the duration of the CD.
 They are considered to be a safe and stable vehicle for savings due to their low risk and guaranteed returns.
-Individuals who don’t want to expose their funds to the volatility of the stock market may find CDs worthwhile for their savings goals.
-When interest rates are high, CDs can be an attractive investment.
+Individuals who don't want to expose their funds to the volatility of the stock market may find CDs worthwhile for their savings goals.
+When interest rates are high, CDs can be an attractive option.

 The interest payments on CDs are taxable in the year earned unless there is a deferral of taxes.
 Options to defer taxes on interest earned can be having an IRA CD or using money from other self-directed retirement funds.

 Banks and credit unions set the rates they pay for CDs based on a calculation using the federal funds rate.
 As the Federal Reserve raises interest rates, usually CD rates also rise.
 A bank or credit union may offer a higher rate than its competitors to attract depositors, so it pays to shop around when looking for CD offers.